On the Fate of Little Red Dots: Summary and Conclusions

 \section{Summary and Conclusions}

 We study the stability and possible fates for LRDs, under the stellar-only interpretation of their observational features.
-We find that, since LRDs are probably the densest stellar systems ever observed and their cores, the closest to be globally unstable thru runnaway collisions, their nucleus are the most favourable places to find a MBH in the process of formation (or recently formed).
-We conclude this analyzing three different scenarios in the stellar only interpretation, namely, (i) the numerical prediction of the densest stellar systems simulated so far, (ii) that LRDs real effective radii corresponds to a fraction of the measured upper limits and (iii) that the LRDs core radii corresponds to a fraction of the upper limit sizes, all with the same conclusion: the formation of a VMS by catastrophic runnaway stellar collisions in their nuclear region and subsequently, the possible formation of a MBH from the direct collapse of such VMS.
+We find that these objects typically have $t_{age} \sim \, t_{coll} < t_{relax}$, therefore, in an unexplored regime observed for the first time since it was hypothesized for a stellar system six decades ago (Spitzer \& Saslaw 1966; Spitzer \& Stone 1967) and potentially, highly unstable to runaway collisions.
+We conclude that, since LRDs are probably the densest stellar systems ever observed and their cores, the closest to be globally unstable thru runaway collisions, their nucleus are the most favorable places to find a MBH in the process of formation (or recently formed).
+We reach to this conclusion after analyzing three different scenarios in the stellar only interpretation, namely, (i) the numerical prediction of the densest stellar systems simulated so far, (ii) that LRDs real effective radii corresponds to a fraction of the measured upper limits and (iii) that the LRDs core radii corresponds to a fraction of the upper limit sizes, all with the same conclusion: the formation of a VMS by catastrophic runaway stellar collisions in their nuclear region and subsequently, the possible formation of a MBH from the direct collapse of such VMS.

-It is important to note, that we reach to this conclusion thru an analysis of the relevant timescales and the comparison of their observed properties with recent numerical results of the densest stellar systems studied so far (M. C. Vergara et al 2023, 2024, 2025a, b), without the aid any fitting procedure or adjustment of a free parameter.
+It is important to note, that we reach this conclusion through an analysis of the relevant timescales and the comparison of their observed properties with recent numerical results of the densest stellar systems studied so far (M. C. Vergara et al 2023, 2024, 2025a, b), without the aid any fitting procedure or adjustment of a free parameter.
 Fitting procedures are restricted to the previously determined parameters of LRDs properties (under the stellar-only interpretation) in Akins et al (2024), their observed redshift range (relevant to give an upper limit for the age of the system; D. D. Kocevski et al. 2024) and the black hole formation efficiency numerically determined in M.C.
 Vergara et al (2025b) on stellar systems different from LRDs, but not on any part of the analysis in this paper performed for LRDs data.